AdobeDocs/experience-platform.en/help/collection/event-duplication.md

 * Network-related issues between client-side SDKs and the [!DNL Edge Network].
 These issues can originate from Internet Service Provider failures, mobile signal loss, or other network failures, since the connectivity between the customer and the Edge Network is done through the public Internet.
 * Internal Experience Platform auto-scaling events.
 Occasionally, data can be rebalanced due to cloud infrastructure volatility.

 The Adobe Experience Platform data collection layer is designed to support "at-least-once" processing.
-Consequently, event duplication may occur in limited situations.
+Consequently, event duplication may occur in limited, rare situations.

 To learn more about "at-least-once" processing, see this article on [message delivery guarantees](https://docs.confluent.io/kafka/design/delivery-semantics.html).